 - Group 3- ate the same high fat, high sugar diet with some cranberry juice added.

 They then analyzed their livers.
-The ones fed the cranberry juice had fewer inflammatory markers.
-Because the polyphenols suppressed inflammatory enzymes and the pro-inflammatory immune cells called cytokines.
+The rats fed the cranberry juice had fewer inflammatory markers.
+The polyphenols suppressed inflammatory enzymes and the pro-inflammatory immune cells called cytokines.

 4. Polyphenols Fight Oxidative Stress